 The story behind the creation of Frozen Pints, as told by Frozen Pints, is that one day someone spilled a beer into their ice cream machine and after tasting the happy little accident the company owners realized they had found their true calling.

 That sounds like marketing spiel from where we're sitting – but we're willing to forgive them because Frozen Pints' variety of beer-flavored ice creams are seriously awesome.
 The Honey IPA ice cream is floral and hoppy; the Vanilla Bock is sweet and darkly complex and the Pumpkin Ale tastes just like pumpkin ale.
 Just make sure you've got a designated driver if you intend to eat an entire pint at once because unlike the other snack foods on this list, Frozen Pints do contain alcohol.
 Most of the flavors have very low alcohol-by-volume but some, like the Pumpkin Ale, are equivalent to drinking a beer.

 Unfortunately, the alcohol content makes Frozen Pints a tad difficult to purchase.
 They can't be sold online, so if you want to add a pint to your cooler you need to purchase one of them from a bottle shop or liquor store in the company's home state of Georgia.
 You can locate the retailer nearest you by visiting the Frozen Pints Website.

-If the drive just seems too far to make, then try making some of your own beer ice cream using this recipe from America’s Test Kitchen.
-It’s not as fun as just popping off a lid and shoveling delicious beer ice cream down your gullet, but it’s the next best thing.
+If the drive just seems too far to make, then try making some of your own beer ice cream using a recipe from America's Test Kitchen.
+It's not as fun as just popping off a lid and shoveling delicious beer ice cream down your gullet, but it's the next best thing.